Judah ben Kalonymus ben Moses

 Judah ben Kalonymus ben Moses of Mainz (died 1200) was a Jewish German scholar, halakhic authority, and kabbalist.
 In his early years, he studied in Speyer under Shemariah ben Mordecai who taught him mysticism.
-During the Third Crusade, Judah helped his community to prepare for the Anti-Semitic attacks to follow.
+During the Third Crusade, Judah helped his community to prepare for the antisemitic attacks to follow.
 Among his pupils were his son Eleazar of Worms, Joel ben Isaac ha-Levi and Baruch ben Samuel.